What It’s Like: A Panama Canal Voyage Thrills Way Beyond a Feat of Engineering

 Once one of the more important Caribbean port cities, Cartagena also has the most extensive fortifications in South America – including the massive 17th century Castillo San Felipe de Barajas fortress, considered one of the most important works of Spanish military engineering in Latin America.

 Cultural attractions abound whether you are interested in Colombian coffee, chocolate, or native emeralds.
-Stop by the Las Bóvedas, once a dungeon, to peruse galleries and boutiques, and learn about Peter Claver, the patron saint of slaves, at the Iglesia y Convento San Pedro de Claver, a convent founded in the 17thcentury.
+Stop by the Las Bóvedas, once a dungeon, to peruse galleries and boutiques, and learn about Peter Claver, the patron saint of slaves, at the Iglesia y Convento San Pedro de Claver, a convent founded in the 17th century.

 Great deals happen.
 Don't miss one.
+Sign up for our newsletter!

 Subscribe